techidaily/site/source/_posts/how-to-design-personalized-dynamic-backgrounds-for-macos-a-step-by-step-guide.md

 ![The Equinox home page.](https://static1.howtogeekimages.com/wordpress/wp-content/uploads/2024/04/the-equinox-home-page.png)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/SDUPd69Qfls?si=uIGZG-riskwmVZYg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  Equinox works well with photos of the same location that you've shot yourself, stills grabbed from a time-lapse video, or abstract images made in Photoshop.
 It's also a great use for AI.
 You can [create images in MidJourney](https://facebook-record-videos.techidaily.com/snappy-fortnite-visuals-in-no-time-for-2024/) or [use the ChatGPT-based tool DALL-E](https://extra-guidance.techidaily.com/step-by-step-process-for-gradual-audio-fading-in-premiere-for-2024/).
 Lots of AI services can even [polish your existing images](https://tech-hub.techidaily.com/unveiling-the-secrets-of-ai-black-boxes-understanding-their-functionality/).

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/KKFdFHaVIJg?si=x2vLw7ty3FtHX-9T" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ##  How to Create a Dynamic Wallpaper for macOS